 - In Zendesk Support, click the Views () icon in the sidebar and then click the Suspended tickets view.

-If you find that many valid emails are being suspended, we recommend you disable the DMARC authentication and contact our Customer Service team.
+If you find that many valid emails are suspended, disable this feature and contact Zendesk Customer Service.